-The West Virginia Department of Economic Development ("Department"), in coordination with the West Virginia Broadband Enhancement Council and the State Broadband Office, will administer this Major Broadband Project Strategies Program ("Program") to increase the availability of broadband services available to West Virginians.
-This second round of the Major Broadband Project Strategies Program (MBPS) is part of the West Virginia Broadband Investment Plan (WVBIP) and is designed for projects that have received technical assistance through the GigReady program, first announced by the Department in 2021.
-MBPS grants will be available to private ISPs which have a partnership agreement with these communities.
-Changes to the program include:
+The West Virginia Department of Economic Development ("Department"), in coordination with the West Virginia Broadband Enhancement Council and the State Broadband Office, will administer this GigReady2 Incentive Program ("Program") to increase the availability of broadband services available to West Virginians.
+The Program is part of the West Virginia Broadband Investment Plan (WVBIP) and is designed to encourage the collaborative partnerships needed for successful broadband development.
+This program provides an opportunity for local governments and organizations to dedicate funds available through the American Rescue Plan Act (ARPA), or other local funding, to a broadband development initiative in partnership with the agencies and offices listed above.

+This second round of the GigReady program is designed for projects that have received technical assistance through the GigReady program, first announced by the Department in 2021.
+The GigReady2 program will assist participants who have qualifying, shovel ready projects and which have a partnership agreement with a private Internet Service Provider (ISP).